Winter Sports on Austria's Glaciers

 • Use sustainable mobility in the ski resort

-• Hire ski equipment (with eco standards)
+• Hire eco-friendly ski equipment

 • Enjoy regional, seasonal and organic food